netdata/netdata/README.md

   - For production systems, each Netdata Agent with default settings (everything enabled, ML, Health, DB) should consume about 5% CPU utilization of one core and about 150 MiB or RAM.

-    By using a Netdata parent and streaming all metrics to that parent, you can disable ML & health and use an ephemeral DB mode (like `alloc`) on the children, leading to utilization of about 1% CPU of a single core and 100 MiB of RAM.
+    By using a Netdata parent and streaming all metrics to that parent, you can disable ML & health and use an ephemeral DB (like `alloc`) on the children, leading to utilization of about 1% CPU of a single core and 100 MiB of RAM.
 Of course, these depend on how many metrics are collected.

   - For Netdata Parents, for about 1 to 2 million metrics, all collected every second, we suggest a server with 16 cores and 32GB RAM.
 Less than half of it will be used for data collection and ML.
 The rest will be available for queries.